banjo/regcode/docs/content/en/introduction/installation.md

 ## Start

-Import to your project and create a RegCode class to begin.
+Import to your project and create a Regcode class to begin.

 ```ts
 import { RegCode } from "regcode";